magomimmo/modern-cljs/doc/tutorial-08.md

 ## hiccups

 The first CLJS library I found to relieve my pain was [hiccups][6].
-It's just an incomplete port of [hiccup][7] on CLJS.
-It uses vectors to represent tags and maps to represent a tag's attrbutes.
+Even if it's an incomplete port of [hiccup][7] on CLJS, it's solid and stable enough for the purpouse of this tutorial.
+It uses vectors to represent HTML tags and maps to represent a tag's attrbutes.

 ## Stop IFDE and add hiccups

 We can't use the IFDE to require a new lib that is not already listed in the `:dependencies` section of the `build.boot` file.
-So, to go on with the next step you need to stop any `boot` related process and first add `hiccups` lib into the `build.boot` before restarting the IFDE as usual.
+So, to go on with the next step you need to stop any `boot` related process and add `hiccups` lib into the `build.boot` before starting IFDE again.

 ```clj
 (set-env!